ukpabik/PowerPong/README.md

 # Power Pong

 Welcome to **Power Pong**!
-This is a Java-based Pong game with enhanced features, including power-ups, dynamic UI, and special controls.
+This is a Java-based Ping-Pong game with enhanced features.
 Designed to run in a Java environment, the game provides a classic Pong experience with modern twists.

 ## Table of Contents